 Children of addicted parents are often in the unique position of having to become caretakers to their parents, even if the children are young.
 Rather than focusing on school and friendships if the child is young, or on their own family and careers if the child is an adult, the role of caregiver is put on the child.
 This can have a significant impact on the child’s development, especially if the parent ultimately overdoses.

 Many children of addicted parents show symptoms of post-traumatic stress disorder, anxiety, or depression.
 This can impact their ability to make and keep friends, trust adults in their lives, and do well in school.
 Some children also develop behavioral disorders or experience bullying, and others ultimately drop out of school and/or develop a substance use disorder of their own.
 Studies show that children with parents who suffer from addiction are more likely to develop addictions of their own.

 Addiction Affects Everyone

 With the significant number of individuals with drug or alcohol addiction, society can no longer ignore the effects of drug abuse on family and society.
-While clearly, substance abuse can destroy a family, friends, coworkers, and community members are also affected.
+While clearly, substance use disorder can destroy a family, friends, coworkers, and community members are also affected.